 3:30 pm – 6:00 pm

 Unless special programs and events are scheduled, After-School Study Hall will be available until 6:00 pm.
-Students who do not in this space will lose the privilege of staying on campus.
+Students who do not report to After-School Study Hall and remain in this space until they are picked up will lose the privilege of staying on campus after school.
 Loss of such privileges may be for a short time or the full year, at the discretion of the Division Head.